steineggerlab/folddisco/README.md

 Folddisco queries a database of precomputed geometric hashes computed from structures.

 ### Download pre-build database
-Alternatively, you can download the pre-built human proteome index and use it to search for a common motif, like a C4 zinc finger.
+You can download the pre-built human proteome index and use it to search for a common motif, like a zinc finger.

 This example is fully self-contained.
 You can copy and paste the entire block into your terminal.